Coronavirus Travel Information

 - Obtain a Visa on Arrival when entering Cambodia

-- Download 'Tracerapp' before leaving the airport.
-Once done, you are free to travel Cambodia with no quarantine restrictions!
+- It is no longer necessary to download the 'Tracerapp'; you are free to travel Cambodia with no quarantine restrictions!

 Our sources on the ground have said that they are welcoming tourists in and that it would be good if visitor numbers were to increase in 2022.
 A lot of the sites and temples are quieter meaning people are freer to move around.
 We are hoping to gather more intel as to what life is like on the ground over the coming months.

-From May 9, Laos has officially and entirely reopened for travel.
-Travellers, both vaccinated and unvaccinated, can fully explore Laos free of any restrictions!
-This is thanks to a continual decline of covid cases despite Laos being behind its neighbours in terms of its rates for the vaccination programme.
+Laos is officially and fully open thanks to a continual decline of covid cases despite Laos being behind its neighbours in terms of its rates for the vaccination programme.

 - Be fully vaccinated no less than 14 days prior to arrival